Code Mode

 Related Documentation

-- Scrapers API - Create, list, and delete scrapers
+- Extractor API - Create and manage classic scrapers

 - Output Types - Define data types for extracted fields